-Built Form Element Development Requirement Area Maximum of 150.sq.m.
-Expansion of the current building footprint along the eastern and southern facades only.
-Expansion to minimise impacts on existing vegetation along southern facade.
-Expansion along western and northern facades is not permitted.
-Building Height Building heights should not exceed 6.0m (one storey) above ground level.
-Roof forms may extend above this height to provide articulation.
-Access Key public entries to be located along the eastern and northern façades, facing the open lawn and waters edge.
-Building Design High quality style, utilising natural materials, heavy timber, simple forms and elements reminiscent of its harbour context.
-The building style and design should appear cohesive with those elsewhere in the precinct. · Building to be set into landform to minimise its visibility along Breakwater Road.
-Other Consider the opportunity to incorporate storage of the duty boat within the building.
-Connect new buildings to services including water, electricity and sewerage, where these are available.
+Built Form Element Development Requirement Area • Maximum of 150.sq.m.
+Expansion of the current building fo only.
+Expansion to minimise impacts Expansion along western and norther Building Height Building heights should not exceed a forms may extend above this height Access Key public entries to be located alor open lawn and waters edge.
+Building Design High quality style, utilising natural m elements reminiscent of its harbour appear cohesive with those elsewhere Building to be set into landform to n Other Consider the opportunity to incorporate building.
+Connect new buildings to services in these are available.